web-deps/odom/docs/api/create-component/create-component.md

 `listener`

 The event listener.
-It is a function that is called everytime an event to which it listens is fired.
+It is a function that is called every time an event to which it listens is fired.

 **Syntax**: